wkusnierczyk/playlists/playlists/the-rainbow.md

 Released on 29 July 2016, this was Sandoval's third collaboration with the Bristol group, following "Paradise Circus" from Heligoland (2010) and "Four Walls" (2011).
 The lyrics circle around a paradox of possession: "I somehow slowly love you and wanna keep you the same" set against "I somehow slowly know you and wanna keep you away."
 The repeated phrase "I got that feeling, that bad feeling that you don't know" establishes an undertow of foreboding.
 PopMatts called it "immaculately constructed," noting the "string-laden chorus feels like a sad, distant, and dying callback" to "Unfinished Sympathy" — but where that song "captured the ambiguous rush of love, 'The Spoils' details its fall into the abyss."
 The title itself is potent — "the spoils" are what's left after a battle, the wreckage the victor claims.
 But Sandoval's delivery makes it sound like nobody won here.

 The video, directed by John Hillcoat and starring Cate Blanchett, shows her face slowly deconstructing and morphing until all that remains is a stone bust — symbolising dissolution and identity loss.
-The single exists in a kind of liminal space in Massive Attack's discography: no studio album had appeared since Heligoland in 2010.
-Massive Attack emerged from the Wild Bunch, one of the first homegrown sound systems in the UK, which became dominant on the Bristol club scene in the 1980s.
-Both Blue Lines and Mezzanine feature on Rolling Stone's list of the 500 Greatest Albums of All Time.
-Sandoval, born in East Los Angeles to Mexican-American parents, prefers to sing in near-darkness with only a dim backlight.
-After Mazzy Star went on hiatus in 1997, she formed the Warm Inventions with My Bloody Valentine drummer Colm Ó Cíosóig — the two had met in a dark London nightclub.
-Her debut Bavarian Fruit Bread featured Bert Jansch on guitar, connecting to the Pentangle selection in this playlist.
+The single exists in a kind of liminal space in Massive Attack's discography: no studio album had appeared since Heligoland in 2010, and none has since.
+"The Spoils" is a single perfect object suspended between silences.

 ### The Watershed
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← The Spoils](#the-spoils) · [TheWhisperers →](#thewhisperers)</sub>